yousefabuz17/WeatherAPI/README.md

 ## Introduction
-The Weather Forecast Application is convenient way to get accurate weather information for any location.
-It utilizes the following APIs and modules:
+The Weather Forecast Application is a Python application that fetches weather data and provides accurate weather information for any location.
+It utilizes various APIs and modules to retrieve weather data and present it to the user.
+The key APIs and modules used in this application are:

 - requests: A Python library for making HTTP requests to fetch data from APIs.
 - socket: A module that provides access to various networking functionalities, used to retrieve the IP address.